Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

   development cycle.

-List and briefly explain the phases of the Software Development Life Cycle.
+(c)List and briefly explain the phases of the Software Development Life Cycle.
  .Requirement Analysis – Understanding what users need and defining the necessary requirements.
  .System Design – Developing the architecture and overall design of the system.
  .Implementation – Writing the code and creating the software.